data-llectual/CoVID19TrackerProgram/README.md

 # CoVID19TrackerProgram
+To run this code, copy and paste onto whichever platform you would like to use, jupyter notebook, google colab, etc.
-Team Includes: Nishank Raisinghani, Koji Wong, Musa Sayed This is A COVID-19 tracker which tracks your personalized risk Data Used From CDC and NY Times.
+Team Includes: Nishank Raisinghani, Koji Wong, Musa Sayed.
+This is A COVID-19 tracker which tracks your personalized risk.
+Data Used From CDC and NY Times.